JulianChia/lowerboundSARSCOV2/index.md

 The primary assumptions of the model are:

-i.
-Local SARS-CoV-2 infections that are presymptomatic, asymptomatic or symptomatic but are undocumented are negligible.
-Therefore, an empirical Local COVID-19 epidemic trend is a reasonable lower-bound estimate of the Local COVID-19 epidemic trend and is relatable to the lower-bound Local SARS-CoV-2 infection trend that precedes it. ii.
-The Local COVID-19 confirmation event always lags behind its Local SARS-Cov-2 infection event.
+1. Local SARS-CoV-2 infections that are presymptomatic, asymptomatic or symptomatic but are undocumented are negligible.
+Therefore, an empirical Local COVID-19 epidemic trend is a reasonable lower-bound estimate of the Local COVID-19 epidemic trend and is relatable to the lower-bound Local SARS-CoV-2 infection trend that precedes it.

+2. The Local COVID-19 confirmation event always lags behind its Local SARS-Cov-2 infection event.
 The duration between these two events is called the _COVID-19 confirmation period (CCP)_.
 It follows the Normal/Gaussian distribution theory.
 Daily, the _CCP_ probability density function is:
                              (1)

  Here, _X є_ (-_∞_,_∞_) is the random variate of Eqn(1) and denotes the daily CCP, _μ_ denotes its daily mean, _σ_ denotes its daily standard deviation, and _π_ denotes the pi constant. _μ_ is not constant over the Local COVID-19 population history, i.e. _μ_ is a function of days.

 ### 2.1 Assumptions
 ### 2.2 Hypothesis